 In the spring of 2018, Stanford University began offering EAAA to undergraduate women as part of a pilot program, with an eye to implementing the program more broadly in subsequent years.
 This is one piece of a comprehensive strategy undertaken at Stanford to reduce sexual violence and harassment on that campus.
 If you would like more information, please contact Carley Flanery, Director of the Office of Sexual Assault & Relationship Abuse Education & Response (SARA).

-EAAA/Flip the Script (TM) in the news: PaltoAltoOnline
+the Flip the Script with EAAA™ program in the news: PaltoAltoOnline

 Queens University, CANADA

 Queens University began offering the EAAA program in the fall of 2017.
 Five EAAA programs were offered during the 2017-18 academic year including one program in the summer specifically for graduate students, although undergraduate women were also able to sign up.
 For more information about the EAAA at Queens please contact Barb Lotan.

 University of Iowa, USA